• About Us

 Choosing the VR System Best for You

-When shopping for your VR headset, you have a couple main options to choose from: the high-end headsets of HTC Vive and the Oculus Rift.
-The Vive is a bit more expensive, but reviews indicate that it’s a bit more immersive than the Rift, though your game preferences may sway your decision somewhat.
+When shopping for your VR headset, you have a couple main options to choose from: the high-end headsets of HTC Vive Pro 2 and the lower end Oculus Quest 2.
+The Vive is a more expensive, but reviews indicate that it’s a bit more immersive than the Oculus, though your game preferences may sway your decision somewhat.

 Oculus Rift VR headset.
 Image: Oculus.